 This release may include forward-looking statements.
 Such forward-looking statements may include, among other things, statements regarding targets, estimates and assumptions in respect of metal production and prices, operating costs and results, capital expenditures, mineral reserves and mineral resources and anticipated grades and recovery rates, and are or may be based on assumptions and estimates related to future technical, economic, market, political, social and other conditions.
 These forward-looking statements are based on management's expectations and beliefs concerning future events.
 Forward-looking statements inherently involve subjective judgement and analysis and are necessarily subject to risks, uncertainties and other factors, many of which are outside the control of Orion.
 Actual results and developments may vary materially from those expressed in this release.
 Given these uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
-Orion makes no undertaking to subsequently update or revise the forward-looking statements and undertaking to subsequently update or revise the forward-looking statements.
-The permitted by law, Orion and any of its related bodies corporate and affiliates and their officers, employees, agents, associates and advisers:
+Orion makes no undertaking to subsequently update or revise the forward-looking statements made in this release to reflect events or circumstances after the date of this release.
+All information in respect of Exploration Results and other technical information should be read in conjunction with Competent Person Statements in this release.
+To the maximum extent permitted by law, Orion and any of its related bodies corporate and affiliates and their officers, employees, agents, associates and advisers: